Genetic Variants and Poor Sleep Quality: Can Tryptophan Help?

 The post-data analysis showed that caregivers with the S-allele experienced reduced sleep quality compared to the control group.
 These results suggest that individuals carrying the S-allele are more likely to have sleep issues when exposed to chronic stress.

 Can tryptophan help those with genetically related sleep impairments?

 Tryptophan is an essential dietary amino acid serving as a building block for serotonin and melatonin synthesis—two vital compounds involved in sleep regulation.

-While most people consume enough tryptophan in their diet, health factors ranging from age, physical activity, probiotic intake, medical conditions such as COVID-19, and genetics may influence a person’s need for tryptophan.
+While most people consume enough tryptophan in their diet, health factors ranging from age, exercise frequency, gut health, medical conditions such as COVID-19, and genetics may influence a person’s need for tryptophan.

 In one study, researchers evaluated the sleep-promoting effects of tryptophan among people with different genetic variations in the serotonin transporter.van Dalfsen JH, et al. The serotonin transporter gene-linked polymorphic region (5-HTTLPR) and the sleep-promoting effects of tryptophan.
 J Psychopharmacol.
 2019;33(8):948-954.

 Subjects were genotyped and randomly assigned to receive 1000 mg of tryptophan or placebo capsules each night before bed for one week, then switched treatments for another week.

 All participants maintained a sleep diary for subjective evaluation and underwent activity-based sleep-wake monitoring (called actigraphy) for objective sleep assessment.